 - 2 cups marinara or spaghetti sauce

 - 1/4 cup minced fresh basil or 1 tablespoon dried basil

 - 1 teaspoon crushed red pepper flakes

 - 2 tablespoons grated Parmesan cheese

 - Cut tops off peppers and remove seeds.
-In a Dutch oven, cook peppers in boiling water for 3-5 minutes.
+In a large kettle, cook peppers in boiling water for 3-5 minutes.
 Drain and rinse in cold water; set aside.